 5. Driver Fatigue

-In some cases, driving while fatigued is as dangerous as driving while intoxicated, and truck drivers have long, challenging schedules.
+In some cases, driving while tired is as dangerous as driving while intoxicated, and truck drivers have long, challenging schedules.
 Though truck drivers’ hours are limited by law, they still have ample opportunity to drive fatigued, putting others at risk.
-In fact, long-haul drivers may be in the cab for days or even weeks at a time.
+Long-haul drivers may be in the cab for days or even weeks at a time.
 It’s easy for drivers to lose focus during these stretches and perhaps fall asleep at the wheel.

 6. Failing to Secure Loads